 Concerned About Stomach Sleeping?

-If you’re concerned about stomach sleeping, as I was, there are now several products on the market, including the Hi Sense Baby Monitor, the Snuza, and the Owlet that claim to monitor your baby’s chest movements or breathing while they sleep.
+If you’re concerned about stomach sleeping, as I was, there are now several products on the market.
+For example, Owlet monitors your baby’s chest movements or breathing while they sleep.
 These haven’t been proven or approved by the FDA to work, but you may choose to use one anyway.

-One thing I would suggest all new parents remember is that your baby is not the first baby in the history of the world to roll!
-In my opinion, it is rarely, if ever, a wise choice to physically restrict your child from moving the way they’d like to in the crib.
+One thing I would suggest all new parents remember, is that your baby is not the first baby in the history of the world to roll!
+It is never a wise choice to physically restrict your child from moving the way they’d like to in the crib.

 If you find your child is rolling and is very unhappy about it, I would recommend employing whatever sleep training method you used the first time you helped your child learn to fall asleep on their own.
-You can check-in, you can cry-it-out, or anything in between, but my recommendation is to, with the pediatrician’s consent, leave them be and let them sleep on their stomachs.
+You can check-in, you can cry-it-out, or anything in between.
+However, my recommendation is to (with the pediatrician’s consent) leave them be and let them sleep on their stomachs.

-What to Do When Baby Starts Sitting, Rocking on Knees/Crawling
+How to Protect Sleep When Baby Starts Sitting, Rocking on Knees/Crawling

 Baby is Learning New Skills

 What you want to keep in mind is that the crib is often your child’s only place to truly be free!
 They will love to practice all their skills there.
-So, my advice is the same as above, and especially if your child does not seem sad or upset about their state, it’s better to just leave them be.
+So my advice is the same as above.
+Especially if your child does not seem sad or upset about their state.
+When protecting your child’s sleep during milestones, it’s better to just leave them be.

 Also, try to teach/show them how to fall over/lay down during their waking hours.
 It may just help them figure out how to get out of the sitting position in their crib.

-Babies will often want to “try out” a new skill over and over and over again over a 3-5 day window, then sort of be “over it” once they’ve mastered it…all the more reason to stay out of their way.
+Babies will often want to “try out” a new skill over and over and over again lasting about a 3-5 day window.
+Then sort of be “over it” once they’ve mastered it.
+All the more reason to stay out of their way.
 The faster they master the skill, the faster they’ll get back to lengthier sleep periods.

-What to Do When Baby Starts Standing and Walking
+How to Protect Sleep When Baby Starts Standing and Walking

 Next to rolling, I think standing is the hardest milestone for parents to deal with.
 This is because most babies legitimately get stuck in the standing position and can’t figure out how to get down.
 But, guess what happens when Mom comes in to lay the standing baby down?
 That’s right, just like that jack-in-the-box that baby jumps right back up again!

-I would also suggest standing your baby in their crib and showing them how to slide down.
-Again, like all of these milestones, if you just keep out of it to the extent possible and do not help your baby fall back to sleep, it will pass within just a few days.
+I would also suggest standing your baby in their crib and showing them how to slide down during their waking hours.
+Again, like all of these milestones, if you just keep out of it to the extent possible, and do not help your baby fall back to sleep, it will pass within just a few days.
+If you worry your child may hurt or bump themselves while going from standing to sitting, put them in a Pack n’ Play instead of a crib (soft sides as opposed to wood).
+And ask your pediatrician if it’s safe to allow your child all the time they need to learn to go from standing to laying unassisted in the crib.

 What to Do When Baby Gets Caught in the Corner of Their Crib

 I don’t consider this a milestone, but it is a physical issue that seems to frustrate a lot of parents.
-My clients are often asking if they can/should “reposition” their baby if they appear to scrunched up in the corner of the crib or if they simply otherwise appear to be in what looks like an uncomfortable position.
+My clients are often asking if they can/should “reposition” their baby if they appear to be scrunched up in the corner of the crib, or if they simply appear to be in what looks like an uncomfortable position.

 If you don’t have anything in your child’s crib, you shouldn’t necessarily need to reposition your baby, as long as you’re able to verify that they’re breathing.
 If they appear unsafe in anyway, reposition them immediately.

-The only things in the crib should be mattress, the fitted sheet, and the baby, nothing more.
+The only things that should be in the crib are: a mattress, the fitted sheet, and the baby.
+Nothing more.
+Do not use mesh or padded bumpers to cushion your child’s movement.